openstack/taskflow/doc/source/engines.rst

 TaskFlow provides different implementations of engines.
 Some may be easier to use (ie, require no additional infrastructure setup) and understand; others might require more complicated setup but provide better scalability.
-The idea and *ideal* is that deployers or developers of a service that uses TaskFlow can select an engine that suites their setup best without modifying the code of said service.
+The idea and *ideal* is that deployers or developers of a service that use TaskFlow can select an engine that suites their setup best without modifying the code of said service.

-Engines usually have different capabilities and configuration, but all of them **must** implement the same interface and preserve the semantics of patterns (e.g.  parts of :py:class:`linear flow <taskflow.patterns.linear_flow.Flow>` are run one after another, in order, even if engine is *capable* of running tasks in parallel).
+Engines usually have different capabilities and configuration, but all of them **must** implement the same interface and preserve the semantics of patterns (e.g. parts of a :py:class:`.linear_flow.Flow` are run one after another, in order, even if the selected engine is *capable* of running tasks in parallel).

 Why they exist
 --------------

-An engine being the core component which actually makes your flows progress is likely a new concept for many programmers so let's describe how it operates in more depth and some of the reasoning behind why it exists.
+An engine being *the* core component which actually makes your flows progress is likely a new concept for many programmers so let's describe how it operates in more depth and some of the reasoning behind why it exists.
 This will hopefully make it more clear on there value add to the TaskFlow library user.

 First though let us discuss something most are familiar already with; the difference between `declarative`_ and `imperative`_ programming models.
 The